mywyau/wander/README.md

 ### Routes and paths

-To add routes to the app follow add directories in the app and use file paths do define new pages and routing.
+To add routes to the app, add directories in the app and use file paths do define new pages and routing.

-The final file in the path should then be a page.tsx file however the component can be called anything you want.
+The final file in the path should then be a page.tsx file however the page component can be called anything you want.

 ### Query parameters